-{Company name's} failure to accept the proposed Settlement Agreement and Stipulated Final Compliance Order no later than {90 days from issuance of NOV}, will result in issuance of a Compliance Order and assessment of additional penalties against {Company name}.
+{Company name's} failure to accept the proposed Settlement Agreement and Stipulated Final Compliance Order on or before {90 days from issuance of NOV}, will result in issuance of a Compliance Order and assessment of additional penalties against {Company name}.
 Subsequent violation of a Compliance Order may subject {Company name} to further enforcement action under RAC § 2-121.